 Contrary to some skeptics’ concerns, internet-based therapies have been proven effective in treating anxiety and depression as well as a host of other mental health conditions.
 The licensed therapists at BetterHelp are trained in research-backed treatment protocols like cognitive behavioral therapy (CBT), for instance.

 And you won’t have to wait for long to speak to someone about your memory concerns or related symptoms—most people are matched with a therapist within 24 to 48 hours.
-Reach out, and begin creating a life worth remembering!
+A mental health professional can help you navigate the stress you’re experiencing in regards to your new symptoms.

 Frequently Asked Questions (FAQs)